Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Spin polarons in bond-alternating chains

 To demonstrate this scenario explicitly, we first examine exact diagonalization (ED) results for $A(k,\omega)$ with parameters $t_1=0.8$, $J_1=6$, $t_2=0.1$, $J_2=1$.
-Here we aim for a large number of low-energy levels and use full diagonalization for $L=12$, which is already sufficiently large for our purposes here.
+Here we aim for a large number of low-energy levels and use full diagonalization for $L=12$, which is already sufficiently large for displaying the low-energy level pattern used here as a benchmark, but not for a finite-size-converged spectrum.
 To present the results, we take the momentum from the unfolded BZ, i.e., that of the uniform chain, which makes it easier to analyze different bands of excitations.
 Results for the energy levels versus momentum are shown in Fig.~\ref{Fig.Sw_EDL12_combine}(a), where the lines are colored according to the squared matrix elements in the definition Eq.~(\ref{eq.singleholet0}) of the spectral function, using a logarithmic scale.
 The separation between the lowest two levels is roughly $2t_1$ and the bands are only weakly dispersive on this scale, in agreement with the above reasoning.

 A noteworthy feature is that the quasiparticle weight of the lowest band vanishes at $k=\pi$, while the second band shows no weight at $k=0$, even though the corresponding states do exist in the spectrum.
-This behavior is consistent with the odd versus even internal permutation symmetry of the partons of the spin polaron by the following arguments: $c_{k=0,\uparrow}$ creates an odd polaron when acting on the singlet product state illustrated in Fig.~\ref{Fig.t1JQmove}(a), thus with no overlap with the even state.
+This behavior is consistent with the odd versus even internal permutation symmetry of the partons of the spin polaron for the following arguments: $c_{k=0,\uparrow}$ creates an odd polaron when acting on the singlet product state illustrated in Fig.~\ref{Fig.t1JQmove}(a), thus with no overlap with the even state.
 Conversely $c_{k=\pi,\uparrow}$ creates an even polaron with no overlap with the odd one.
 Since the sign structure of the spin wave function (the Marshall sign rule) is maintained even if Fig.~\ref{Fig.t1JQmove}(a) is not the exact ground state, the arguments remain valid also when $c_{0,\uparrow}$ and $c_{\pi,\uparrow}$ act on the true ground state of the spin model.
+Beyond these special cases, the even and odd branches are not associated with a conservation law, but the internal parity of the spin polaron can still be long-lived and lead to the observed band formation.